 Child Victims Act

 Passage of the New York Child Victims Act has been a long and contentious legislative battle.
 HoganWillig PLLC has been directly involved in the fight to pass the Child Victims Act.
 In 2015, we traveled to Albany to lobby for the bill with one of HoganWillig’s clients.
-Assemblywoman Margaret Markey invited us to work with several downstate attorneys on amending the Child Victims Act in the hopes of getting it passed.
+As a result, Assemblywoman Margaret Markey invited us to work with several downstate attorneys on amending the Child Victims Act to get it passed.
 While the bill did not pass in 2015, HoganWillig continued to lobby on behalf of its clients.

-- Survivors of abuse have until the age of 28 to bring criminal charges against their abuser, or five years from the age of 23 (was originally five years from the age of 18, or 23).
+- Survivors of abuse have until the age of 28 to bring criminal charges against their abuser, or five years from the age of 23 (it was originally five years from the age of 18).

 - Survivors of abuse now have until the age of 55 to commence a civil action against their abuser (was originally age 23).

 - For survivors of abuse that are already over the age of 23 (the old law) were time-barred for any reason, a one-year “revival” window will begin six months from the effective date of the Act (once Gov. Cuomo signs it into law). *Update: NY Legislature extended the ” Revival ” window until August 14th, 2021, due to the upheaval caused by the 2020 coronavirus.

 - The notice of claim requirement is now waived for claims of childhood abuse.

 - The Child Victims Act applies to ALL abuse claims, private or public.
 It is not an attack against any organization, religion, or individual.